Create a corporate identity and comprehensive marketing strategy for a last-mile delivery mobile app in Prague.

 Brand positioning

 This is where the most interesting part starts, as it is about brand perception and competitor and target group analysis.
 I drew a matrix to determine the target: Goals (what customers want), Problems (what problems or obstacles they face and what are the pain points), Impact (what impact do these problems have, what do they fear and what emotions do they have), Desire (what is the ideal state) and I defined the first target group.
+Then I wrote a so-called positioning statement in which I put all the findings into one sentence.

 I also (of course) listed the local competition and identified their strengths/weaknesses and what makes them better.